cgranell/caee2020/README.md

 ## Reproduce Online

-Click the "Binder" button below to open the notebook on [binder.org](https://mybinder.org/).
+Click the "Binder" button below to open the R script file on [binder.org](https://mybinder.org/).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cgranell/caee2020/master?urlpath=rstudio)

 In the RStudio page, open the file `analysis.R`, the _main analysis file_ that includes the complete analysis workflow.
 Then select "Source" or "Source > Source with Echo" to run the script.
-The two outputs figures will be accessible in the `Plots` pane, and stored in the folder `figs` as `fig04.png` and `fig05.png`
+The two output figures will be accessible in the `Plots` pane, and stored in the folder `figs` as `fig04.png` and `fig05.png`

 ## Reproduce locally

 Open the main analysis file `analysis.R` with RStudio.
 Then select "Source" or "Source > Source with Echo" to run the script.
 If you have errors, try running block-by-block to locate the problem.

 The R script does not include code to install the required packages.
-Run the code in the file `install.R` to install all dependencies in your local machine.
+Run `install.R` before `analysis.R` to install all dependencies in your local machine.

 ## Files in this repository

-- `analysis.Rmd`: R script file that analyses and creates the two figures of the paper.
+- `analysis.R`: R script file that generates the two main figures of the paper.
 - `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
 - `install.R`: R script file executed during creation of the Docker image to install required dependencies.